srpetrowa/MimiHearingChallenge/README.md

 # tooling-karate-template

-Karate Boilerplate for API testing.
-This template uses Black Belt Library in order to create reports via Cucumber.
-This Boilerplate is set as a Kotlin project.
+Karate Template for API testing.
+This Template is set up as a Gradle Kotlin project.

 ## Setup
 There are 3 main files that need to be configurated for your special needs:

 ### Setup build.gradle.kts

-If you do not want to use the Black Belt Library or you want to change its version, you need to edit the added dependancy:
+If you want to use any specific libraries or you want to change their version, you need to edit the added dependancy:
 ```
 dependencies {
     testImplementation("....")